Labor Market Information 101

 Statewide Data: Most data sets offered by DER include statewide data for Massachusetts.
 Data for other states can be found through the Bureau of Labor Statistics.

 Cities & Towns: Massachusetts has 351 cities and towns that make up counties.
-Not all data is available on a city and town level due to sample sizes and suppression.
+Cities and towns are also combined to make Workforce Development Areas (WDAs).

 Map of Workforce Skills Cabinet Regions divided into Workforce Development Areas